cscorley/dissertation/chapters/5_combo/1_method.md

 \todo{Should I break down \cone into two subquestions: model and corpus?}

-To answer \cone, we run the experiment of each task across all possible model configurations while using the same changeset corpus.
-We then calculate the MRR of each configuration's effectiveness measures.
-Using MRR, we create two pairs of effectiveness measures using the optimal configuration of each task.
+For both research questions, we run the experiment of each task across all possible configurations from two sets of configurations, shown in Tables
+\ref{table:combo-rq1} and \ref{table:combo-rq2}.
+The first set of configurations varies the model parameters, while the second set of configurations varies the corpus construction inclusion parameters.
+Each set is associated with a "default" configuration for the other, e.g., all variations of model configurations use the same corpus configuration and vice versa.
+The default configurations are the same used throughout this thesis.
+\todo{Need to explicitly say which configurations are used for all chapters!}

-The FLT result pair consists of the optimal FLT configuration and the alternative FLT configuration, or the configuration that is optimal for DIT.
-The DIT pair is analogous.
-We then use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between two configurations of interest in each task's pairing.
+To answer \cone, we collect the effectiveness measures of each configuration variation and use them calculate the MRR.
+For each task, we create a pair of effectiveness measures using the optimal configuration, where the optimal configuration is the one with the highest MRR for that task.
+For example, the FLT result pair consists of the FLT configuration with the highest MRR as its optimal configuration and the results of the same configuration for the DIT task.
+The DIT pairing is analogous.
+We then use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the optimal and alternative results for any given configuration and task.

-To answer \ctwo, we run the experiment of each task, this time varying the configurations used for corpus construction while using the same model configuration across all instances.
-We then calculate the MRR of each configuration's effectiveness measures.
+To answer \ctwo, we focus on configurations that vary the inclusion of text sources used for corpus construction.
+We use the same data that was collected, but our statistical analysis will differ from \cone.
+First, for each task, we conduct a Friedman Chi-Square ($\chi^2$) test on the effectiveness measures of the 15 corpus configurations.
+\todo{what post test}